Have you ever wondered how to make laminated bookmarks? It's relatively easy especially if you have all the right equipment.

 This next step is an easy one as we simply trim around the edges of your bookmark.
 I used a sharp pair of scissors because I want to make sure I don't cut into my actual project.

-At this point you can leave the bookmark as is and enjoy or you could add a few details like I have done.
+At this point you can leave the bookmark as is and enjoy or add a few details like I have done.

 Adding Little Details

-The final little details are a quick hole punch at the top and a ribbon or twine is casted by tying off in a simple knot.
-You can find my bookmarks when I do in person art shows.
+The little details are a quick using a hole punch at the top and adding ribbon or twine.
+Just tie off with a simple knot and enjoy!

 Carole West